Become a Part of the Uniformed Units of Irem Shrine

 Irem’s Police - the guardian of the secrets of Shrinedom.
 The Provost Guard cuts an imposing figure in their uniforms, which are similar to those worn by today’s law enforcement officers.
 The Unit, in addition to providing security for Irem’s ceremonials, also participates in parades and other Temple activities.
 The Unit meets on the 4th Friday of the month.

 "The keepers of the flock, the herders of the lame and helpless."
 The shepherds provide a very essential service by transporting patients to and from Shriners Hospitals for Children.
-The Shepherds meet on the 4th Wednesday of the month, 7pm in the Irem Clubhouse.
-Shepherds and guests meet at 5:30pm for dinner prior to the meeting.
+The Shepherds meet on the 4th Wednesday of the month, 7 pm in the Irem Clubhouse.
+Shepherds and guests meet at 5:30 pm for dinner before the meeting.

 Thomas Aycock, President (570-655-8629)

-TRANSPORTATION UNIT – John Grady, President (570-606-7861) - This Unit is responsible for the transportation of Irem Shrine personnel, materials, and equipment as the need arises.
+This Unit is responsible for the transportation of Irem Shrine personnel, materials, and equipment as the need arises.
 It provides invaluable assistance in transporting equipment to and from the circus as well as Shrine and Unit equipment to and from the various pilgrimages.
-The Unit meets monthly on the 2nd Friday.
+The Unit meets monthly on the 2nd Friday of every month

-The Shrine Club of Greater Wilkes Barre has as its purpose to increase awareness and appreciation of the efforts of Irem Shrine with regard to physically handicapped children and the Shriners Hospital for Children.
-Shrine Club also counts among its purposes to encourage fellowship and understanding among all members who make up the Shrine Club.
-And lastly for members to provide their sincere effort and support in favor of the civil, ethical, and fraternal advancement of the work and principles of Irem Shrine.
+The Shrine Club of Greater Wilkes Barre has as its purpose to increase awareness and appreciation of the efforts of Irem Shrine concerning physically handicapped children and the Shriners Hospital for Children.
+The Shrine Club also counts among its purposes to encourage fellowship and understanding among all members who make up the Shrine Club.
+Lastly for members to provide their sincere effort and support in favor of the civil, ethical, and fraternal advancement of the work and principles of Irem Shrine.

 Our year runs from January 1st to December 31st, and the annual dues are only $10.
 During December, the five officers, President, First Vice and Second Vice Presidents, Secretary and Treasurer as well as members of the Board of Governors are elected and installed.
 Our Chaplain is an annual appointment, usually the President's choice, and takes office here with the others.

-The Board of Governors meets six times per year: January 8, March 4, May 6, July 1, September 2 and November 4 at the Irem Shrine.
+The Board of Governors meets six times per year: January 8, March 4, May 6, July 1, September 2, and November 4 at the Irem Shrine.
 Planning and preparation for the upcoming six events are done and voted upon at these BOG meetings.
-The Shrine Club holds three Business Meetings per year; February, April and October.
+The Shrine Club holds three Business Meetings per year; February, April, and October.
 In addition, your club holds an Annual Ladies Night in June where we recognize and acknowledge our Ladies and thank them for their support of our efforts throughout the year.
-In August, your Shrine Club conducts a Cook Out at the Irem Gun Club.
-This is a real old fashioned men's type of outdoor get together with Clam Chowder, hot and mild sausage, corn on the cob, as well as hamburgers, cheeseburgers, all types of salads and a multitude of desserts.
-One might think all we did was eat, but we also have fun, several Turkey Shoots, Ask Alex, and a great auction.
-This is done within the backdrop of the beautiful mountains, the clean fresh air and the fun and fellowship of your Shrine Club members and male guests.
+In August, your Shrine Club conducts a cookout at the Irem Gun Club.
+This is a real old-fashioned men's type of outdoor get-together with Clam Chowder, hot and mild sausage, corn on the cob, as well as hamburgers, cheeseburgers, all types of salads, and a multitude of desserts.
+One might think all we did was eat, but we also had fun, several Turkey Shoots, Ask Alex, and a great auction.
+This is done within the backdrop of the beautiful mountains, the clean fresh air, and the fun and fellowship of your Shrine Club members and male guests.
 And finally, in December, we elect and install the new club officers.
 We get an annual report of our year and always make a generous check presentation to the Potentate, who always comes, to be sent to the Shriners Children's Hospital.

 Irem Pistol & Rifle Club is now open for membership.
-We have a 100 yard range with 6 shooting benches and portable targets for the handgun shooters that wish to shoot shorter distances.
+We have a 100-yard range with 6 shooting benches and portable targets for handgun shooters who wish to shoot shorter distances.
 We also have a 25-yard Pistol Range with 6 full-size steel silhouette targets.

 We do not have workdays like many other clubs.
 We simply ask for help when we need it and always get many volunteers.